Checkpointing a container is the functionality to create a stateful copy of a

 assigning a pod to a Node.
 Existing pods scheduled to the node may be evicted due to the application

-taints.
+of NoExecute taints.
 Pods may also have tolerations that let

 them schedule to and continue running on a Node even though it has a specific taint.